 Cranes: When a crane is being used to lower a heavy load it has to contend with surplus potential energy, which could cause the motor to run away in an uncontrolled manner, thus creating a safety hazard.
 A braking resistor can be used to prevent this from happening.

-Elevators & lifts: When elevators and lifts are descending and carrying people there is excess potential energy which tends to drive the lift motor in reverse, thus making it operate like an alternator.
-A braking resistor can be used to dissipate the unwanted electrical energy.
+Elevators & lifts: When elevators and lifts are descending and carrying people there is excess potential energy that tends to drive the lift motor in reverse, thus making it operate like an alternator.
+A braking resistor can be used to dissipate unwanted electrical energy.
 There are some purpose-built units for this duty, engineered for roomless lifts and for fitting inside the framework of an escalator.
-These resistors have special EMC connection boxes which are required in public buildings and can provide protection against damp and dust.
-Importantly, this type of resistor does not require an additional housing, thus they can be used in confined spaces and usually cost less than enclosed resistors.
+These resistors have special EMC connection boxes which are required in public buildings and can provide protection against dampness and dust.
+Importantly, this type of resistor does not require additional housing, thus they can be used in confined spaces and usually cost less than enclosed resistors.

-Wind turbines: Braking of a wind turbine can be achieved by “dumping” energy from the generator into a braking resistor.
+Wind turbines: The braking of a wind turbine can be achieved by “dumping” energy from the generator into a braking resistor.
 This technique is useful if the kinetic load on the generator is suddenly reduced or is too small to keep the turbine speed within its allowed limit.
 Also, in faster winds, it is possible to introduce cyclical braking which causes the turbine blades to slow down.
 This increases the stalling effect, thus reducing the efficiency of the blades.
-In this way the turbine’s rotation can be kept at a safe speed.
+In this way, the turbine’s rotation can be kept at a safe speed.

 Other applications include automatic assembly machines which have large masses that have to move and stop quickly, and power supplies containing capacitors that have to be discharged for electrical safety reasons.